wp-plugins/subscribe2/wp-content/plugins/ReadMe.txt

 Version 2.3.0 by Matthew Robinson
 + Updated for WordPress 2.1 Branch

+Version 2.2.14 by Matthew Robinson
++ Amended DREAMHOST setting to BCCLIMIT as more hosts are limiting emails
++ Fixed oversight in upgrade() function

 Version 2.2.13 by Matthew Robinson
 + Added WordPress nonce functionality to improve admin security